visgl/deck.gl/docs/api-reference/json/conversion-reference.md

 # Conversion Reference

-The JSON framework inspects the "raw" parsed JSON data structure before supplying it to deck.gl as props.
-One thing this conversion process needs to is to replace certain objects in the structure with instances of objects.
+The @deck.g/json framework inspects the "raw" parsed JSON data structure before supplying it to deck.gl as props.
+This conversion process replaces certain objects in the structure with instances of objects.
+This file explains how to convert JSON into layers and their props for rendering

 ## Classes